 QAM tuner module

 The digital television audio and video signals are coded in MPEG transport streams.
 Different MPEG transport streams are multiplexed and modulated, using a QAM (Quadruple Amplitude Modulation) scheme to allow transport of the digital information over the analogue cable network.
 The QAM tuner module allows the STB to lock-into the different modulated transport multiplexers, de-modulate the signals and extract the digital frames for feeding into the de-multiplexer module.
-The common forms of QAM include 16QAM, 32QAM, 64QAM, 128QAM and 256QAM. uses 256QAM modulation for the transport of its digital TV signal MUXes.
+The common forms of QAM include 16QAM, 32QAM, 64QAM, 128QAM and 256QAM.
+Wyre uses 256QAM modulation for the transport of its digital TV signal MUXes.

 MTPS DEMUX module

-When an AO STB tunes into a DTV MUX, it will selects the correct MPTS services for decoding in function of the end-user channel selections.
+When an AO STB tunes into a Wyre DTV MUX, it will selects the correct MPTS services for decoding in function of the end-user channel selections.
 In order to do this, AO STB must contain a MPTS demux module.
 A de-multiplexer (or demux) is a device taking a single input signal and selecting one of many data-output-lines, which is connected to the single input.
 A multiplexer is often used with a complementary de-multiplexer on the receiving end.
 In digital television and digital radio systems, several variable bit-rate data streams are multiplexed together to a fixed bit-rate transport stream by means of statistical multiplexing.
 This makes it possible to transfer several video and audio channels simultaneously over the same frequency channel, together with various services.
 The device that accomplishes this is called a statistical multiplexer.
 In several of these systems, the multiplexing results in an MPEG transport stream (MPTS).

 DVB-C PSI/SI signalling decoding module